jamespeapen/journals/src/senescence/aged_immune_system_drives_senescence_ageing_of_solid_organs.md

+---
-May 19, 2021
+date: May 19, 2021
+---

-# An aged immune system drives senescence and ageing of solid organs
+# An aged immune system drives senescence and ageing of solid organs {.unnumbered}

 [Nature](https://doi.org/10.1038/s41586-021-03547-7)